Restaurants

 333 East Division St.

-Rodeo Goat is a local chain, but it's actually a really fun place to go before or after an event at one of the stadiums.
-You might hate yourself after pounding down burgers and loaded fries, but you probably already hate yourself if you're a Cowboys fan.
-Juuuuust joking.
-We hurt too.
-The drinks at Rodeo Goat are excellent, as are the burgers.
-They have a large patio and it's a family-friendly spot.
+Rodeo Goat is a local chain, but it’s actually a really fun place to go before or after an event at one of the stadiums.
+They offer up a fun menu of adventurous burgers and loaded fries, and lots of great mixed drinks and beer.
+They have a large patio and it’s a family-friendly spot.
+The inside is always particularly chilly.

 Hurtado Barbecue